International alarm as Venezuela accused of ‘coup’

-CARACAS: International powers voiced alarm Thursday at the Venezuelan Supreme Court’s move to seize power from the opposition-led legislature, in what was widely branded as amounting to a coup.
+CARACAS: International powers voiced alarm Thursday at the Venezuelan Supreme Court’s move to seize power from the opposition-led legislature, in what several officials and analysts branded a “coup.”

-The court’s move tightened socialist President Nicolas Maduro’s grip on power after more than a year in which he was locked in a political struggle with the center-right opposition.
+The court’s move tightened socialist President Nicolas Maduro’s grip on power after more than a year locked in a political struggle with the center-right opposition.

 The crisis has raised concerns about stability in Venezuela, which has undergone three attempted military coups since 1992.